ircdocs/modern-irc/_includes/appendixes.md

 Indicates that a [`MODE`](#mode-message) command affecting a user failed because they were trying to set or view modes for other users.
 The text used in the last param of this message varies, for instance when trying to view modes for another user, a server may send: `"Can't view modes for other users"`.

+### `RPL_STARTTLS (670)`

+      "<client> :STARTTLS successful, proceed with TLS handshake"

+This numeric is used by the IRCv3 [`tls`](http://ircv3.net/specs/extensions/tls-3.1.html) extension and indicates that the client may begin a TLS handshake.
+For more information on this numeric, see the linked IRCv3 specification.

+The text used in the last param of this message varies wildly.

+### `ERR_STARTTLS (691)`

+      "<client> :STARTTLS failed (Wrong moon phase)"

+This numeric is used by the IRCv3 [`tls`](http://ircv3.net/specs/extensions/tls-3.1.html) extension and indicates that a server-side error occured and the `STARTTLS` command failed.
+For more information on this numeric, see the linked IRCv3 specification.

+The text used in the last param of this message varies wildly.

 ### `ERR_NOPRIVS (723)`

       "<client> <priv> :Insufficient oper privileges."